pandyaved98/MLH_Code/Battle_Snake/README.md

 * Search out the largest empty spaces and try to hang out there
 * Purposely position to kill other snakes - maybe make traps out of existing food if healthy enough?
 * Identify "easy kill" scenarios (i.e. when you are in control of another snakes choke point)
-* Voronoi heuristic for when snakes are really long (see https://www.a1k0n.net/2010/03/04/google-ai-postmortem.html)
 * Either avoid or master endgame (Once snakes are super long, and space is slim, the optimal strategy probably changes, either kill of other snakes before this happens, or figure out a good strategy that avoids getting wrecked by RNG once walls start spawning in your face)

 # battlesnake-python